Wenke-D/cpp-projet/doc/rapport.md

 This project also gives me a chance to pratice the tools of C family language.
 For example, the application of makefile to automatize the compilation and the management of .
 In this project, it's a little shame that we couldn't appy more advanced tecniques of memory management like share_ptr, unique_ptr.

-By the end of these project, I believe I have acquired all basic notion of C++. 用C++ 应用了学过的OOP技术
+By the end of these project, I believe I have acquired all basic notion of C++ and applied OOP in C++.